alf027/tacoshack/README.md

 It is configured by passing the following props:

 ```
-completedOrder(array) - this is an array of all the option values and prices selected in the steps leading up to the completed order
+completedOrder(array) - this is an array of all the option values and prices selected in the steps leading up to the completed order.

 EG: [{ type: "Taco", price: 7.99 }, { type: 'Beef', price: 0.00}, { type: 'Habanero Devil Sauce', price: 0.00 }, { type: 'Drink', price: 1.25 }]